Introduction

 Investing sustainably and responsibly for the future

-As a specialist investor we select our sectors for investment very carefully having regard for both the macro thesis as well as ensuring our investments are ethical and consistent with the wider themes of ESG.
-We currently specialise in the media, real estate, infrastructure and education sectors.
-If we were to offer specialist investment expertise in further sectors over time, these will be selected very carefully.
-For the avoidance of any doubt, we do not and will not invest in sectors which we consider are unethical or inconsistent with the wider purpose of ESG.
+As a specialist investor, we carefully select our sectors for investment having regard both for the macro thesis and consistency with the wider ESG themes.
+We currently specialise predominantly in real estate, although we also retain interests in media business and infrastructure.
+For the avoidance of any doubt, we do not invest in sectors which we consider are unethical or inconsistent with the wider purposes of ESG thinking.